Medicine Hat Ballroom Dance Club

 Kari is originally from Norway.
 She immigrated to Canada in 1990 and spent her first 8 years in B.C.
 In 1998 she moved to Medicine Hat.
 Kari used to dance as a teenager in Norway, but didn’t dance for many years after she came to Canada.
 When she discovered Medicine Hat Ballroom Dance Club in 2010 she immediately signed up for classes ☺.
 At this time Kari really enjoys dancing Salsa and Jive and is also practicing Argentinian tango.
 Kari has been on the Board since the club re-formed in 2012.

-Registration must be in person at the Book Nook, 221 South Railway Street SE, Medicine Hat.
+Tickets for the Spring Dance can be purchased in advance at the Book Nook, 221 South Railway Street SE, Medicine Hat (preferred method to give us an idea of attendance!).
 Cash and Cheques are accepted.
+You can also pay at the door.

 The Foxtrot (also: “Fox trot”, “foxtrot”, “fox trot”) is a ballroom dance which takes its name from its inventor, the vaudeville actor Harry Fox.
 According to legend, Fox was unable to find female dancers capable of performing the more difficult two-step.
 As a result, he added stagger steps (two trots), creating the basic Foxtrot rhythm of slow-slow-quick-quick.
 The dance was premiered in 1914, quickly catching the eye of the talented husband and wife duo, Vernon and Irene Castle, who lent the dance its signature grace and style.
 It was later standardized by Arthur Murray, in whose version it began to imitate the positions of American Tango.